-7 Cool Crafts From Around The World That You Can Make At Home
+7 Cool Crafts From Around The World That Kids Can Make At Home

-Set your imagination on a trip from Japan to Mexico to Sweden—even if you’re stuck at home.
+Set your kids' imaginations on a trip from Japan to Mexico to Sweden—even if you’re all stuck at home.

 1. Austrian Walnut Babies Craft